Skip to main content

 2. The chat client renders an approval prompt (see the reference app's approval card).

-POST /api/agent/approve
+POST /api/agents/approve

 Content-Type: application/json